simon-v/bchinfo.org/_data/devdocs/en/bitcoin-core/rpcs/rpcs/listbanned.md

 {% enditemplate %}

-*Examples from Bitcoin Core 0.12.1*
+*Examples from Bitcoin Cash Node 0.12.1*

 The default (`false`):